grandeurdev/js-sdk/README.md

     Time has come to make our creation available live.
 Tradionally, to do this you will have to pay for hosting services separately.
 We have resolved this problem as well for you.
 So push your app to a code collaboration platform like `github`.
 Then visit [hosting](https://cloud.grandeur.tech/hosting) page at cloud dashboard.
 Finally enable the hosting by providing in the link of your repo and done.
 We will automatically fetch your app from the source and will make it live on domain `YOUR-PROJECT-NAME.hosting.cloud.grandeur.tech`.

 # Grandeur Ecosystem
 The purpose behind writing is to tell you what is the thought process and psychology behind Grandeur Cloud Platform.
 We believe that the first important step toward chosing a platform for you product and company is to understand that how the developer designed the system.
 So we wanted to write about it in detail.
 We wanted to document that how can use this platform effectively to make your life as a developer or founder a bit simpler.
-So in this section, we will first illustrate that why to use Grandeur Cloud as a developer, then we will present a breif case study and finally we will write about the concepts.
+So in this section, we will first illustrate that why to use Grandeur Cloud as a developer, then we will present a brief case study and finally we will write about the concepts.

 ## Why use Grandeur Cloud as a developer?
 * It is simple to [get started](#get-started).
 Just create a project at cloud dashboard and simply get a reference to your project using our SDK.
 * No need to mix and match various services because it is single spot solution for all of your needs.
 It has built in support for authenticating users and device registration.
 You can access all the features like authentication, file storage, database and device registry from a single SDK.
 * Simple pricing.
 [Start free](https://cloud.granduer.tech/register) and then pay as you go based on resoruce consumption.
 Checkout [pricing](https://grandeur.tech/pricing) to get more details.

-## A breif case study
+## A brief case study
 Suppose you are a clean tech startup and want to radicalize home appliances market to make them more eco and user friendly.
 You analyzed the market, did user interviews and realized that the real problem is in air conditoner market.
 Every year we produce millions of new air conditoners but the problem is that there are so many old and in efficeint are already there in the market installed in our homes and offices.
 Which is creating a big mess because firstly such old air conditoners consume a huge chunk of power and major cause of emissions.
 Nothing can be done because upgrading each single one of them is not just feasible at all economically, but in the end it is impacting both the users and ecosystem.

 In order to resolve this issue, you decided to build an electornic solution which could be used as an extension with the old air conditoners installed in our homes.
 So that we could control the power consumption without upgradation.
 Then you realized that you will to provide your users some form of interface, through which the interaction could be made.
 You decided to make it smart.
 You wanted your users to see how this new extension has saved them a lot of money by cutting down the power consumption.
 You also wanted your users to manually control this new extension like they should have control over how much they wanted to save.
 This all could be achived by IoT.
 You decided to build a companion app for your device.